Could switching your mortgage save you money?

 Whether or not you can remortgage depends on the terms of your current mortgage.
 Some lenders demand an exit fee or early repayment charge, which can amount to more than you’d save by switching.

-Also, if you’re switching lenders, you’ll need to pass the new lender’s affordability assessment.
+Also, if you’re switching lenders, you’ll need to pass the new lender’s affordability assessment (yes a remortgage is income based).
 So, if your financial circumstances have changed (for example, your income is much lower than it was), you may not be able to remortgage with a new lender, although you could still potentially remortgage with your current lender.

 Remortgaging your home and the amount of time needed will depend on your individual circumstances and remortgage needs.
 Providing clear, accurate and relevant documents when needed, such as proof of earnings, can speed up the process.